Astaraxia-Linux/Astral/README.md

 1. Read the code (good luck)
 2. Test your changes (seriously)
 3. Submit a PR
-4. Wait for the One Maniac™ to review (may take up to 3 business weekss)
+4. Wait for the One Maniac™ to review (may take up to 3 business weeks)

 **Coding style**: POSIX sh, no bashisms, keep it stupid simple.